GuizhanCraft/InfinityExpansion2/README.md

 ## Download

-(WIP)
+(WIP, check Slimefun discord for preview builds)

 ### Requirement

-- Java 17 or higher
+- Java 21 or higher
-- Minecraft 1.17 or higher
+- Minecraft 1.20 or higher
 - Paper or its forks
 - (Optional) SlimefunTranslation